Interview prep · 🇫🇷 France

 Pay is in euros, with a clear split between French firms and US offices.
 A senior software engineer:

 If you want US-level money in Paris, you're really aiming at the US offices.
 French firms top out lower, but come with strong protections and the French work-life setup.
+Outside Paris, hubs like Toulouse, Lyon, Grenoble and Sophia Antipolis pay a touch less but cost far less to live in.

 2. Job security and notice periods in France